-During the Civil War, the Schrocks actively corresponded with their nephew Ephraim Miner, who had enlisted in the Union Army as a private with the 142nd Pennsylvania Volunteer Infantry, and was recovering from injuries suffered atthe Battle of Fredericksburg.
+During the Civil War, the Schrocks corresponded with their nephew Ephraim Miner, a Union Army private with the 142nd Pennsylvania Volunteer Infantry, who was recovering from injuries suffered at the Battle of Fredericksburg.
 In calendar year 1864, the Schrocks sent him at least five letters, which Ephraim noted with tick marks in the back of his diary.
 (The page is reproduced in the book Well At This Time: The Civil War Diaries of Ephraim Miner, authored by the founder of this website.)

-Their farm was located to the west of Kingwood, along what today is the steep hills and valleys of Hexie Road.
+Their farm was located to the west of Kingwood, along what today are the steep hills and valleys of Hexie Road.

 Sarah and Fred lived in Kingwood for their entire married lives and were farmers.

 Fred is among a number of Younkin cousins mentioned by name as an early member of the Old Bethel Church of God in Hexebarger near Kingwood.
 In a history of the church penned in the 1880s or early 1890s, Harrison Grant King wrote that as a result of preaching, tent-meetings and evangelism by visiting preachers, a Christian spiritual interest "sprang up with the result that a Church of God was organized...
 We are sure that Elder Davis was pastor in 1859 and perhaps a part of 1860.
 His labours were blessed by the addition of between thirty and forty new members to the church and among them Andrew Schrock and Ephraim Minor."